The flag of Pangea

 From my own perspective, I have settled on the fact that I am a proud serial emigrant.
 A subtle nuance that likely nobody really cares about but one that I am more than happy to make and shout about.

 And so, I challenged myself to create a flag that represents people like me.
 People who look to break through both natural and manmade boundaries and barriers that have been erected.
 A flag that represents people that move from one country boundary to the next.
-A flag that represents emigrants.
+A flag that represents emigrants and those travelling the world as though it were Pangea.

 This flag is not intended for a state with borders.
 This flag is meant to be flown by those of us who travel the Earth, emigrating from one place to another.